penelopenelope/BioinfoProj_MembraneBioinformatics/README.md

 ### 2022-Sep-01 Meeting 3 TO DO LIST
 - [x] Dataset cleansing for viral sequences
-- [ ] Still 282 nonAF üroteins - generate the PDB files by prediction tools if low accuracy later
+- [ ] Still 282 nonAF proteins - generate the PDB files by prediction tools if low accuracy later

 ### 2022-Sep-12 Meeting 4 TO DO LIST
 - [x] Generate the averaged 20-amino acid distance matrix